rdesc/lx-ros-basics/README.md

 ### 💻 Testing in simulation

-To test in simulation, use the command
+To test in simulation, you should [create a virtual robot and connect it to the duckiematrix](https://docs.duckietown.com/ente/devmanual-duckiematrix/intermediate/virtual-duckiebots/intro.html)

-    $ dts code workbench --sim
+Then you may run your code with

-There will be two URLs popping up to open in your browser: one is the direct view of the simulated environment.
-The other is VNC and only useful for some exercises, follow the instructions in the notebooks to see if you need to access VNC.
+    $ dts code workbench --duckiebot YOUR_VIRTUAL_DUCKIEBOT

-This simulation test is just that, a test.
-Don't trust it fully.
-If you want a more accurate metric of performance, continue reading to the `Perform local evaluation` section below.
+There should be a link to the `novnc` browser that you can use to monitor the progress and test your code.

 ### 🚙 Testing on a physical robot